 “Written in a narrative style combined with scholarly research, Cialdini combines evidence from experimental work with the techniques and strategies he gathered while working as a salesperson, fundraiser, advertiser, and in other positions inside organizations that commonly use compliance tactics to get us to say “yes.”

 Widely used in classes, as well as sold to people operating successfully in the business world, the eagerly awaited revision of Influence reminds the reader of the power of persuasion.”

 While most sales books are about strategy, presentation, etc., Robert B Cialdini gives you an insight into how a human mind works and six principles that will make people comply with you.

-He teaches the science behind human behavior, what we do and why we do.
-No doubt the knowledge, you gain from this book, in addition to what you learn from all of the above can be change your perspective on sales and can be a game-changer.
+He teaches the science behind human behavior, what we do and why we do it.
+No doubt, the knowledge you gain from this book, in addition to what you learn from all of the above, can be change your perspective on sales and can be a game-changer.

 Why should you read this book?
-If you follow the six principles, for personal or business transactions, it will make getting a “Yes” less challenging.
+Following the six principles for personal or business transactions will make getting a “Yes” less challenging.
 It shows sales is not just an art but science, too.